Click here to download

 14. The right to receive care in a safe setting.
 The right to be free from all forms of abuse or harassment.
 To be free from mental, physical, sexual or verbal abuse and neglect, exploitation or harassment.
 You have the right to access protective and advocacy services including notifying governmental agencies of neglect or abuse.

-15. The right to be free from restraints and seclusion of any form that are not medically necessary or are used as a means of coercion, discipline, convenience, or relation by staff.
+15. The right to be free from restraints and seclusion of any form that are not medically necessary or are used as a means of coercion, discipline, convenience, or retaliation by staff.

 16. Reasonable continuity of care and to know in advance the time and location of appointments as well as the identity of the persons providing care.